Lekanggy/typingApp/README.md

-# typingApp
+# Typing Speed App

-## A Basic app built to test typing speed of individual
-## who is interested in checking his/her typing skills
+## A Basic app built to test typing speed of individual who is interested in checking his/her typing skills
 ### Visit the page at  https://lekanggy.github.io/typingApp/